hi-chi/pipic/docs/EXTENSIONS.md

         # par[3] is the angle between r and e_axis (\in [0, pi))
       return "any function of par"
       ```
-      The use of the extension is examplified with the case of setting electric dipole wave in 'examples/focused_pulse_test.py'.
+      The use of the extension is exemplified with the case of setting electric dipole wave in 'examples/focused_pulse_test.py'.

 - **absorbing_boundaries** is an extension for applying absorbing boundaries to a simulation box.
 Fields and density modulations are damped according to the smooth function $f(r(x))=exp(-sr(x)\Delta t/T),\,\,r(x) = cos(\pi x/2) - \frac{1}{cos(\pi x/2)}$ where $x$ is normalized between the edge of the boundary and the simulation box, $s$ is a shape parameter and $\Delta t$ is the timestep.
 For optimal damping it is recommended that $s\Delta t\approx1$ and the boundary is $\approx4\lambda$ where $\lambda$ is the wavelength of the electromagnetic signal being absorbed.<br>
 *implemented by Frida Brogren* (frida.brogren@gu.se) *and Arkady Gonoskov* </br>